 All ground support equipment (GSE) shall be verified under expected environmental conditions and operational constraints.

-The compatibility of the interfaces of the ground support equipment (GSE) with flight products and facilities shall be verified by test.
+The compatibility of the interfaces of the ground support equipment (GSE) with flight products and facilities shall be verified.

 The prevention of damage on the flight product due to ground support equipment (GSE) failure shall be verified.